nmshd/documentation/_docs_integrate/integration-example.md

 ### Connector: Test your Request's Validity

-Next, we want to create a RelationshipTemplate, that can be used by the App to send a Relationship Request to our Connector.
+Next, we want to create a RelationshipTemplate, that can be used by the App to send a pending Relationship to our Connector.
 The content of the RelationshipTemplate can be widely configured, but for simplicity we will use a [Request]({% link _docs_integrate/data-model-overview.md %}#request) with just two [RequestItemGroups]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) in our example.
 On the one hand, we want to [share an Attribute]({% link _docs_integrate/share-attributes-with-peer.md %}) with the App, namely the display name of our Connector we created in the previous step.
 For this, we use a [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem).